-The following amendment to Section 17.10.020of the Santa Cruz County Code is hereby adopted:
+The following amendment to Section 17.10.020 of the Santa Cruz County Code is hereby amended to read as follows:

 17.10.020 Definitions.

 For the purpose of this chapter, the following words and phrases shall be defined as set forth in this section.